wennewman/wecipes/src/recipes/bubbleSlice/bubbleSlice.md

 date: "2020-09-03"
 categories: "afternoon-tea"
 credit: "Ral Cogs"
 description: "No bake recipe, this one.
-This is kind of like a home made Kellogs ad; sorry about that."
+This is kind of like a home made Kellogs ad; sorry about that"
 ---
 ###Ingredients